 BACK TO INSIGHTS

-We moved to a 4-day week over a year ago and, in doing so, joined the ranks of a growing number of organizations.
-So, how did it go for us?
+We moved to a 4-day week in August 2020 and, in doing so, joined the ranks of a growing number of organizations.

 With less time to work, our people are both happier and more productive.
 It’s an adaptation that not just suited the needs of our people, but also our organization.